Loan Against FD Interest Rate 2023

 It is no surprise that fixed deposits are the preferred investment vehicle for many Indian families.
 Due to the lack of financial literacy, Indians as a habit have been inclined to invest in safer assets.
-Hence, it is no surprise that the most popular asset classes following FD are insurance, gold, post-office savings and real estate.
+Hence, it is no surprise that the most popular asset classes following FD are insurance, gold, post-office savings, and real estate.

-Fixed deposits are also preferred by investors because its one of the easiest products to understand.
+Fixed deposits are also preferred by investors because it's one of the easiest products to understand.
 Another added advantage is the possibility of getting a loan against fixed deposit.
 In order to avail this loan, one does not need a credit score nor is there an income eligibility criterion.

-In order to apply for a loan against fixed deposit one needs to get the form from their respective bank branch.
+In order to apply for a loan against a fixed deposit one needs to get the form from their respective bank branch.
 One may submit this form with the required documents in order to apply for the loan.

 - Applicant should be at least 21 years old